JustinThiede/crawler/README.md

 # Crawler
-A crawler to get all links of a page.
+A crawler to get all a tags of a page.
 It only crawls the targets domain.
 If you crawl example.com which has a link to whatever.com, whatever.com will not be crawled.

 ## Instantiation